DCPUTeam/DCPUToolchain/kernel/README.md

 File Management
 ==================
-**Notice:** If the kernel does not provide these functions, the C system library will directly provide them by talking to the appropriate hardware and constructing an appropriate filesystem (not specified).
+**Notice:** If the kernel does not provide these functions, at the very least, the C system library will directly provide them by talking to the appropriate hardware and constructing an appropriate filesystem (not specified).
 If the kernel is handling disk devices, it must expose these APIs or risk corrupting data on the disk.